maseomoruyi/maseomoruyi/README.md

 ### Hello There! 👋

 Welcome to my GitHub Profile.
+I'm Mase!

-I'm Mase: A Partnerships Analyst at Niyo Group!
+I am the Partnerships Analyst at Niyo Group!

 I recently completed an intense data analysis and project management bootcamp and the Google Data Analytics Specialization course on Coursera!